 Elon Musk certainly has big ideas.
 If his plans come to fruition, a good number of us could expect to be living on Mars in 2049 and those remaining here on earth will be avoiding traffic jams by zipping around underground in a hyper loop!

+Who knows?
 I, for one though, am very excited to see what the “new” future holds and will be regularly testing and talking about the trendiest tech in this blog.

 Back to the Future II may not have got everything right about the future, but we do still wear Nike trainers, drink copious amounts of Pepsi and have a penchant for terrible shark films (The Meg, anyone?).
 And of course, if nothing else, BTTF taught us that the DeLorean is and always will be the coolest car on the planet.